Volume XI Issue IX

 Share this newsletter on

 In past decades, many classrooms were more teacher-centered.
 Instruction included the transmission of subject content, facts, dates, formulas, research findings, theories, stories and general information.
 Today’s students can find all this knowledge and much more with the click of a mouse.
-Much more important in our fast-paced world is the necessity of providing experiences for our students which will help them develop a wide range of skills which they can apply to their future education settings as well as in their chosen professions beyond school.
+Equally important in todays fast-paced world is the necessity of providing experiences for our students which will help them develop a wide range of skills which they can apply to their future education settings as well as in their chosen professions beyond school.
 As a result, the role of teachers must change from sharing personal wisdom to promoting thinking among their charges.

 Transitioning to new ways to delivering instruction requires determination, effort, and deliberate action.
 Neil Armstrong spoke of “small steps” and “giant leaps “when he set foot on the moon.
 The former rather than the latter should apply to any new classroom behavior on the part of a teacher.
 The question then becomes: What does a classroom look like when a teacher creates an environment where students are challenged to become deep thinkers?